 Following a Texas adoption finalization, you’ll be able to file for an amended birth certificate and your child’s social security card.
 Remember — if you ever have any questions, want help facilitating your ongoing communication with your child’s birth family, or need support, you can always contact American Adoptions for help.

-For additional questions about how to finalize an adoption in Texas, call 1-800-ADOPTION for free information.
+For additional questions about how to finalize an adoption in Texas with our agency, please call 1-800-ADOPTION or request free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.